nononoriko/nononoriko/README.md

 # About me
 Call me Zizel, or Claire, or Noriko.
 I am a 1st year student studying at UPT (Phan Thiet University).
 Currently, I'm aiming to become a game developer, although I'm taking web development as a detour for now.
-I work mostly in Python, although I also know C++, C#, Java(script), GDScript.
+I work mostly in Python, although I also know C++, C#, Java(script), and GDScript.

 # Projects
 [Julius Cipher](https://github.com/nononoriko/julius-cipher-python.edition).
 A command-line interface program use to encipher/decipher text to/from Ceasar Cipher and Vigenère Cipher.